 Have you upgraded to iOS 7 yet?
-If you’re an Apple iPhone or user you know what I’m talking about (if you aren’t an Apple user, indulge me please and read on.
+If you’re an iPhone or iPad user you know what I’m talking about (if you aren’t an Apple user, indulge me please and read on.
 You’ll catch on quickly.) iOS 7 is Apple’s chief of design Jonathan Ive‘s first public shot at overseeing the entire ecosystem of their products, both hardware AND software.

 There are two noteworthy parts to Ive’s debut operating system – the new software features and the design updates.
 Let’s leave the software changes discussion to the industry program pundits; what I want to discuss here are the design developments.

-Besides changing the colors and the icons, the biggest Ive made was to get rid of Apple’s trend setting design protocol (don’t feel bad, I didn’t know what skeuomorphism meant either.
+Besides changing the colors and the icons, the biggest Ive made was to get rid of Apple’s trend setting skeuomorphism design protocol (don’t feel bad, I didn’t know what skeuomorphism meant either.
 Skeuomorphism is the design of a derivative object that retains the ornamental design cues that were prevalent in the original.
 For example, the yellow-lined paper for Notes, the leather binding for Calendar, the wooden shelves for iBooks).
 As David Pogue wrote in The New York Times, “The look of iOS 7 is sparse, white — almost plain in spots… it’s all blue Helvetica Neue against white.”

 Icon-Comparison